college-cusat-project/excelToJsonApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+clone repository
+install angular cli, npm
+run npm install
+run ng build to build project
+run ng serve -o
+project will be launched at localhost:4200

+download the jar file from other repository in my profile run the jar file

+then upload the excel file.
+Excel file should be in .xlsx format json generated is not being downloaded right now.
+However, to see the json output, do inspect element in browser.
+Generated json is being outputted in console.